 Here are some questions/answers that we are frequently asked.
-If you have additional questions that aren't covered here, please feel free to give us a call at Village Veterinary Hospital.
+If you have additional questions that aren't covered here, please feel free to give us a call.

 Cash, Check, Mastercard and Visa

 Payment is required at the time of service.
 We do offer Care Credit payment plans.

 At what age can I have my pet spayed or neutered?

 Spaying or neutering can be done at approximately 6 months of age.
 Your pet is given an exam prior to surgery to help determine whether your pet is healthy enough to undergo the surgical procedure.
 Current vaccinations are required at the time of surgery.
 A pre-anesthetic blood screen is strongly recommended prior to undergoing anesthesia and surgery.